History of medicine in the United States: Civil War

-In the American Civil War (1861–65), as was typical of the 19th century, more soldiers died of disease than in battle, and even larger numbers were temporarily incapacitated by wounds, disease and accidents.
-Conditions were poor in the Confederacy, where doctors and medical supplies were in short supply.
-The war had a dramatic long-term impact on American medicine, from surgical technique to hospitals to nursing and to research facilities.
+In the American Civil War (1861–65), as was typical of the 19th century, far more soldiers died of disease than in battle, and even larger numbers were temporarily incapacitated by wounds, disease and accidents.
+Conditions were worse in the Confederacy, where doctors and medical supplies were in short supply.
+The war had a dramatic long-term impact on American medicine, from new surgical technique to creation of many hospitals, to expanded nursing and to modern research facilities.